Training a classifier using PyTorch Lightning¶

 # Use the metrics function and schemas to create a metrics collector

-classification_metrics_collector = tlc.FunctionalMetricsCollector(
+classification_metrics_collector = tlc.metrics.FunctionalMetricsCollector(

 collection_fn=metrics_fn,